India's bold moon touchdown mission faces setback, contact with lander lost just 2.1 km away | Devdiscourse

 The nation is proud of them and stands with them, he said and later gave a tight hug to an emotional Sivan, who was in tears, unable to come to terms over the unsuccessful bid.
 President Ramnath Kovind expressed confidence that the ISRO will one day overcome the setback.

-Chief Ministers, including Arvind Kejriwal (Delhi) and Pinarayi Vijayan (Kerala) and leaders of all political parties including Rahul Gandhi of the Congress and the film industry extended their solidarity to the scientists.
-Messages of encouragement for ISRO scientists flooded the micro-blogging 'Twitter' as well.
-G Madhavan Nair, a former ISRO Chairman during whose tenure Chandrayaan-1 was launched a decade ago, said the mission has achieved 95 per cent of its objectives despite the lander not touching down.
+Chief ministers, including Arvind Kejriwal (Delhi) and Pinarayi Vijayan (Kerala) and leaders of all political parties including Rahul Gandhi of the Congress and the film industry extended their solidarity to the scientists.
+Messages of encouragement for ISRO scientists flooded the micro-blogging site Twitter as well.
+G Madhavan Nair, a former ISRO chairman during whose tenure Chandrayaan-1 was launched a decade ago, said the mission has achieved 95 per cent of its objectives despite the lander not touching down.
 India's 2008 moon mission had discovered the presence of water molecules on the parched lunar surface.

 Approved in 2008, it is a Rs 978-crore initiative (satellite cost Rs 603 crore, GSLV MK III cost Rs 375 crore) and a successor to Chandrayaan-1 mission, it comprised an orbiter, lander and rover.
 The orbiter carries eight scientific payloads for mapping the lunar surface and study the exosphere (outer atmosphere) of the moon.